Types of Funds

 An Agency Fund allows a nonprofit to partner with the Community Foundation by taking advantage of its expertise in managing charitable funds.
 The result helps the nonprofit further their mission by ensuring long-term financial support.

-Fiscal Agency Fund
+Fiscal Sponsorship Fund

 - 312 East Church Street